Agoric/documentation/main/guides/js-programming/notifiers.md

 observeIteration(subscription, adapterPublication);
 consume(adapterSubscription);
 ```
-This works when subscription is a reference to any `AsyncIterabl`e.
+This works when subscription is a reference to any `AsyncIterable`.
 If Alice only
 needs to consume in a lossy manner, she can use` makeNotifierKit()` instead, which
 still works independently of what kind of `AsyncIterable` subscription is a
 reference to.